Tall grasses silhouetted against a sunset over the River Yare at Strumpshaw Fen, Norfolk

 Strumpshaw Fen History

 Strumpshaw Fen was originally a marshland that had been drained for agricultural use.
 The RSPB acquired the land in the 1970s and began a long-term project to restore it to its natural state.
-Over the years, the organization has transformed the area into a thriving wetland, which is now a popular destination for bird watchers, nature enthusiasts, and families.
+Over the years, the organisation has transformed the area into a thriving wetland, a popular destination for bird watchers, nature enthusiasts, and families.

 Strumpshaw Fen Sightings